Consulting Services

 I hold a PhD in usability (Human-Computer Interaction) from MIT, and have taught usability to MIT students for years.
 Additionally, I have launched dozens of software artifacts, which often succeeded against competition mainly on the basis of superior UX/DX.

-My software engineering expertise combine with my usability and product design background give me a unique ability to design solutions that balance user needs and implementation effort.
+My software engineering expertise combined with my usability and product design background give me a unique ability to design solutions that balance user needs and implementation effort.

 It is important to me that my work adds value.
 While I’m open to reviewing any software artifact, I tend to be a better fit when the product is related to design or development.
 If I determine early on in the process that I’m not a good fit for reviewing your product, I will let you know and refund your deposit.
 This is very rare.